kodexa-ai/get-started-with-python/README.md

     jupyter lab

-Select the kodexa_python_demos kernel to execute the notebooks.
+Select the kodexa_python_quickstart kernel to execute the notebooks.

 ## Overview